frithnanth/Perl6-Desktop-Notify-Progress/README.md

 NAME
 ====

-Desktop::Notify::Progress - Show the progress of file processing in a notification popup
+Desktop::Notify::Progress - Show the progress of processing in a notification popup

 SYNOPSIS
 ========